AgoraIO-Extensions/Agora-Unreal-RTC-SDK/Agora-Unreal-SDK-CPP-Example/README.md

 Make sure you have add "Screen recording" in your Mac Security and Privacy

+### Why UImage in WidgetBlueprint Scale X is -1  ?

+This is our solution to the mirroring problem

 ## Connect With Us

 - You can find full API document at [Document Center](https://docs.agora.io/en/)